Remedium No. 0 – Morning

 Cinnamon, Cinnamomi ceylon

-Cocoa, Theobroma cacao
+Cacao, Theobroma cacao

 Ginkgo, Ginkgo biloba

-Red Poppy, Rhoeados papaveris
+Red poppy, Rhoeados papaveris

-Siberian Ginseng, Eleutherococcus senticosus
+Siberian ginseng, Eleutherococcus senticosus

 - Wagner, H., & Ulrich-Merzenich, G. (2013).
 Evidence and rational based research on Chinese drugs.
 Wien: Springer.

-- Teris A van Beek, Chemical analysis of Ginkgo biloba leaves and extracts, in Journal of Chromatography A, vol. 967, nº 1, 16 agosto 2002.
+- Teris A van Beek, Chemical analysis of Ginkgo biloba leaves and extracts, in Journal of Chromatography A, vol. 967, no. 1, Aug.
+16, 2002.

 - Bates SH, Jones RB, Bailey CJ, Insulin-like effect of pinitol, British Journal of Pharmacology 2000; 130(8): 1944-1948

-- Kamara BI, et al., Polyphenols from honeybush tea, Journal Agricultural Food Chemistry 2003; 51(13): 3874-3879
+- Kamara BI, et al, Polyphenols from honeybush tea, Journal Agricultural Food Chemistry 2003; 51(13): 3874-3879

 - Barnes Joan, Anderson A. Linda, Phillipson David J. Herbal Medicines, Pharmaceutical Press 2007.